‘Don’t quit’: 90-year-old woman graduates college 70 years after first enrolling

-DEKALB, Ill.
-(WGN) — A 90-year-old great-grandmother became a college graduate on Sunday.
+A 90-year-old great-grandmother became a college graduate on Sunday.
+KTLA’s sister station WGN reports.

 Walking across the stage to receive her college degree from Northern Illinois University was a moment 70 years in the making for Joyce DeFauw.